ccdigix/SACRED/docs/destinationTypes/AzureKeyVault.md

     "update": {
         "keyVaults": [
             {
                 "keyVaultName": "NAME OF THE KEY VAULT",
                 "secretMappings":  {
-                    "KEY NAME OF THE ROTATION OUTPUT TO STORE":  "NAME OF THE KEY VAULT SECRET TO STORE THE INFO IN", "ANOTHER KEY NAME OF THE ROTATION OUTPUT TO STORE":  "NAME OF ANOTHER KEY VAULT SECRET TO STORE THE INFO IN", ...
+                    "NAME OF THE KEY VAULT SECRET TO STORE THE INFO IN": "KEY NAME OF THE ROTATION OUTPUT TO STORE", "NAME OF ANOTHER KEY VAULT SECRET TO STORE THE INFO IN": "ANOTHER KEY NAME OF THE ROTATION OUTPUT TO STORE", ...
                 }
             }